haruki-sugarsun/hacky-helper-crx/DEVPLANS.md

 ### Windows with only Special Tabs

-- For unnamed sessions, we can ignore windows which has no valid http or https URL scheme.
+- For unnamed sessions, we can ignore windows which has no valid http, https, or extension URL scheme.

 ## Implementation Design